WembassyCo/docker-template/Readme.md

 You can also run terminus from the command line, terminus is often needed for Pantheon based projects.
 There is a included bash command called terminus that will allow for this

+# First Time Running Docker Compose Up
+After docker-compose up has finished you will need to access phpMyAdmin container, and import a starter database for drupal.
+Create the new database using the DB_NAME you chose or use the default one named drupal.

+Once this has been imported you can continue working on the site.